 The detailed design of the LAQP is now finalised and will be published on the website soon.

 The consultation results have been fed into the initial identification of the mitigation measures and into the further development of the Clean Air Fund (CAF) bid.
 The mitigation measures are now being finalised following further feedback from stakeholders and Government, and technical evidence, and will be confirmed as part of the final business case.

 The CAF is a competitive bidding process and the criteria for the bid is restricted to measures that mitigate the impact of the delivery of the roadside NO2 plan.
 Some of the issues therefore raised during the consultation might not be able to be addressed through the preferred option refinement or CAF.
 However, further consideration will be given to any other funding sources available to deliver other measures to support the wider air quality agenda.

 The Council recognises the importance of behaviour change and encouraging public transport use and active travel.
-The Council are already implementing behaviour change projects and are currently managing an extensive behavioural change programme, which runs until 31st March 2020, following a successful bid to the Department for Transport’s Access Fund.
+The Council are already implementing behaviour change projects and are currently managing an extensive behaviour change programme, which runs until 31st March 2020, following a successful bid to the Department for Transport’s Access Fund.
 The Cycle Derby project also offers a wide range of services to support and enable people from all walks of life to cycle.

 An outline business case was submitted to Government on 25th February 2019.
 The OBC put forward a traffic management solution to tackle the one site of exceedance identified on Stafford Street and includes several junction design changes and a significant modernisation of the Council's urban traffic management system.
 The information provided as part of the outline business case will now be further refined for the full business case stage.